 - Equine Photographers Podcast – Focusing on Equine Portraits

 A lot of people ask this question, but before I list my gear, I want to share with you this thought: good photos have a great deal more to do with who is behind the gear than the gear itself.
 The gear is a means to an end and while I do believe in using the best possible equipment, spending a lot of money does not mean you will take great photos just like having expensive cookware doesn’t mean you will cook a tasty meal.
 It takes years of practice, learning, and even blood, sweat and tears to become a great photographer.

 Most of the time I shoot in Manual because it puts me in control of my exposure.
 When shooting horses in motion, I do sometimes switch to Av (aperture value) because the light is often changing more quickly than I can adjust my camera.
 Changing to shooting in manual is one of the biggest things I ever did to improve my photography.

 What is your workflow?

 I sort the keepers from the tossers in Photo Mechanic, then color/density correct, crop, and convert from RAW to JPEG in Lightroom.
 Tweak in Photoshop if necessary.
 I use a few Photoshop actions, but I mostly use actions and Lightroom presets I developed to fit my style of shooting and processing.
-I am not big on commercial photo actions and heavy image processing.
-I prefer rather to let the photograph itself take center stage, not the processing.
-For more on my workflow, check out my eBook “The Lazy Photographer’s Guide to Workflow“.
+I am not big on Photoshop actions, Lightroom presets or heavy image processing.
+I prefer to let the photograph itself take center stage.